apertium/apertium-apy/language_names/README.md

    variants.
 - `turkic.tsv` contains Turkic language names.

 N.B.
-Due to historical reasons, there are currently some fixes in `manual-additions.tsv` and some additions in `manual-fixes.tsv`.
+Due to historical reasons, there are currently some additions in `manual-fixes.tsv`.

 ## Scripts